 - 2.19 Throughout the parish there are houses of various sizes on the fringes of the larger groups and also single dwellings unrelated to groups.
 Many of these are established existing and former farmhouses whereas others are detached dwellings.
-Examples of larger houses can be seen at "Oak House" just of the A4110 to the east of the parish, Burghill Grange, Burghill Court, Burlton Court and the Lodge on the A4110 at the northern end of the parish.
+Examples of larger houses can be seen at Oak House, Tillington Court, Burghill Manor, The Hermitage, Burghill Grange, Burghill Court, Burlton Court and the Lodge on the A4110 at the northern end of the parish.
 There are many other single and modest dwellings in the rural zone of the parish. - 2.20 The number of dwellings in the Parish has increased significantly over the 15 years from 1996 to 2011 from 488 dwellings to 684 dwellings (40.2%).
 The bar chart below shows the number of dwellings in Burghill Parish by each recorded year.